hirrolot/interface99/README.md

      - Ordinary implementation: [`externImpl(Vehicle, Car);`](#externImpl)
      - Primary implementation: [`externImplPrimary(Vehicle, Car);`](#externImplPrimary)

+Notes:
-(The terms "declaration" & "definition" have the same semantics as in the C programming language.)
+ - The terms "declaration" & "definition" have the same semantics as in the C programming language.
+ - A primary implementation means that instead of naming functions like `Car_Vehicle_drive`, you write just `Car_drive` (more on this later).

-What do the macros generate? `interface` generates a virtual table and a so-called _dynamic interface object_ type.
+What do the macros generate? [`interface`](#interface) generates a virtual table and a so-called _dynamic interface object_ type.
 In the case of [`examples/state.c`](examples/state.c):

 ```c
 typedef struct StateVTable {